 This can step can also be completed with our notary partner.
 Please email firstname.lastname@example.org for more information.

 What happens if I pass away and I haven’t completed an affidavit of execution?

 Your liquidator (or whoever is applying for probate) would find one of your witnesses, who would complete it after you pass.
 If both of your witnesses have passed away or are unreachable, your liquidator would have to show the courts they made a reasonable attempt to find them, and provide other evidence that helps to support the validity of the will.
 It’s a good idea to store the contact information for your witnesses with your will so your liquidator can easily track them down after you pass.

-See page 35 of this guide to applying for probate for a sample affidavit.
+See this guide to applying for probate for a sample affidavit.
 A notary can provide one for you as well.